Close Menu

 It is relatively rich in iron compared to many other grains, making it an excellent dietary source for individuals looking to boost their iron intake.

-100 grams of little millet contains 9.3 mg of iron, which is about 52% of daily recommended value.
+100 grams of little millet contains 9.3 mg of iron, which is about 52% of daily recommended value for women and a whopping 116% for men.

 Incorporating little millet into your diet can help maintain adequate iron levels, particularly for individuals at higher risk of anemia, such as pregnant women, young children, and those with dietary restrictions.